There are different reasons for running the Gatling simulations in the command prompt.

 regexon the location.

-currentLocationRegex(pattern).ofType[T].Gatling allows us to use Tuple number from Tuple2 to Tuple8.
+currentLocationRegex(pattern).ofType[T].Gatling allows us to use the Tuple number from Tuple2 to Tuple8.

 We have also understood the different parameters in the output of the Gatling.
 Then we have also seen how to read and understand the script and also how can we modify some functions by knowing the work done by those functions.